mwildt/podman-kube-secrets-python/readme.md

 a simple utility program for the correct generation of podman secrets when using podman play kube

 > **Note:** Since the container image based on Python has an enormous consumption of storage (for the fact that we are actually creating a Yaml file here), I have also built the same thing again in Golang.
 The Go variant as a Docker image requires 2.88 megabytes instead of around 250 megabytes.
+See [GITHUB:/mwildt/podman-kube-secrets](https://github.com/mwildt/podman-kube-secrets)

 ## Usage
 | flag           | description                                                                                                                        |